Not really vibin' with it. Some catchy pop hooks. Dreamy synth sounds. It's alright, but largely "not for me".

 Genuine bop.
 Like a template for what good pop should be.
 It's timeless.

 That cover of "Across the Universe" is wack.
 "Win" is good.
-In general, I don't really care for early Bowie nor have I really like his albums.
+In general, it's alright, but I don't really care for early Bowie nor have I really like his albums.
 Love his singles... could do with a Changes, haha.

 Never listened to Neil Young before.
 Or, if I have, I was never aware it was Neil Young.
 Can't say that I really recognize any of these songs... but perhaps some were vaguely familiar?

 Anyways, pleasantly surprised.
 Don't know what I was expecting, but I quite enjoyed this.
-Young's voice is a bit reedy in some tracks, hard to listen to.
+Young's voice is a bit reedy in some tracks, but I've come around to it.
 Overall, though, very listenable album.

 Decent.
 Like it more than Back To Black, but I'm just not a big Amy Winehouse fan.